AlmuHS/Pendrive_Reminder_Nano/README.md

   - Supports more usecase than previous version
      - Now It detects the pendrive connection made before system start.
-     - It's doesn't matter when and how many desktop sessions is started: the dbus client will be always available
+     - It's doesn't matter when and how many desktop sessions are started: the dbus client will be always available

 ## Requirements